 Many pupils look back so fondly on their time in Kingswood School’s Chapel that they choose to be married in the Chapel in later life.

-The Chaplain, the Revd David Hull, is a Methodist minister who is available to the whole Kingswood community.
+The Chaplain, the Revd Mike Wilkinson, is a Methodist minister who is available to the whole Kingswood community.
 The Chaplaincy is central to the life of Kingswood School, and the Chaplain acts as Pastor to the Headmaster, staff and pupils.
 He shares with the School’s Senior Management Team a special responsibility for developing a stimulating and compassionate school community in which, true to the School’s heritage, all individuals are cared for and valued.